chrismaddern/hacker-table/README.md

 Author
 ------
-Tina Pastelero is based in San Francisco, CA.
+<a href="https://www.linkedin.com/in/tinapastelero" target="_blank">Tina Pastelero</a> is based in San Francisco, CA.